-But one more turning: not "things as they are," but as we recall them.
-I know that the camera is an eye--but the eye leads its consumed object only to the mind, where almost immediately, as I've noted so often before, the object becomes subject, and the reality a memory.
-And so here is the sentimentality I mentioned, watching the New Yorkers promenade: If cinema persists, then so will these little snippets, these glancing moments, long after the persons represented by the images are gone.
+I find it increasingly difficult to rise above sentimentality.
+Watching the passers-by on Fifth Ave.—many of them turning toward us, pleased, even eager, to be photographed; others, backs turned, faces averted, either oblivious to or studiously ignoring the camera—I thought little of the composition, or the skill of the photographer.
+I know that the camera is an eye—but the eye leads its consumed object only to the mind, where reality becomes a memory.
+And so here is my opportunity for sentimentality, watching the New Yorkers promenade: If cinema persists, so then will these little snippets, these glancing moments, long after the persons represented by the images are gone.
 So I am looking at living beings who, in the act of being photographed, are already near-effluence, moving into my eyes, my mind, my memory.
 And silly fool that I am, all I wanted to do was to cry out a promise to remember them all my days.